-This is a message from director and ballot measure co-chair Kirstin Beatty:
+This is a message from director and ballot committee co-chair Kirstin Beatty:

 I have two concerns.

 The first one is fixed so we can celebrate – finally, we have a working mailing list for Last Tree Laws and just need to find and input email addresses!